UmbratheUmbreon/PublicDenpaEngine/README.md

 4) Install "MSVC v142 - VS 2019 C++ x64/x86 build tools" and "Windows SDK (10.0.17763.0)"

+5) Run the compile command (lime build windows) or run one of the build batch files

-5) Pray that it works
+6) Pray that it works